 Much like siding, roofs can take a real beating in Florida’s climate.
 Near-constant moisture can cause the growth of things like algae and moss.
 While these might seem like only a cosmetic nuisance, they can lead to a serious breakdown in your shingles.

-Excessive heat can also cause buckling and warping.
+Excessive heat can also cause structural damage to a house like buckling and warping.
 Beyond that, there’s the danger of tropical storms and hurricanes, which bring with them wind, rain, and downed trees.
 If you see any of these happening with your roof, you’ve got a problem brewing.

 If you’ve discovered structural issues with your home, your temptation may be to throw in the towel.
 Looking down the barrel of tens of thousands of dollars in repairs would make anyone feel hopeless.
 But don’t count yourself out yet!

-The Buy Guys purchase Florida homes in a wide variety of conditions, including those with structural damage.
-Give our team a call today to get started, and let us help you sell your house with structural issues in less than 30 days, for cash!
+The Buy Guys buy Florida homes for cash in a wide variety of conditions, including those with structural damage.
+Give our team a call today to get started, and let us help you sell your house with structural issues in less than 30 days, for cash, at a great price!